hawtio/hawtio/hawtio-web/src/main/webapp/app/camel/doc/help.md

 ![Route Source](app/camel/doc/img/route-source.png "Route Source")

-You can even edit the source code, for example we could add a predicate for checking if the message is from Paris in France, such as adding the following to source code, and clicking the Save button.
+You can even edit the source code, for example we could add a predicate for checking if the message is from Paris in France, such as adding the following to source code, and clicking the Update button.

     <when customId="true" id="isCityParis">
       <xpath>/person/city = 'Paris'</xpath>